All Products

 Feature description

-DataV-Board supports the integration of various business data, including static data, databases, and application gateways.
-Datasource configuration allows for the integration and adaptation of business data to widgets, while optimizing data loading performance, widget parameter interactions, and real-time updates through settings such as Disable Loading State, Controlled Mode, and Automatic Update Requests.
+DataV-Board supports various business data sources, including static data, databases, and application gateways.
+Through datasource configuration, you can integrate business data into widgets and optimize data loading performance, widget parameter interactions, and real-time updates by using Disable Loading State, Controlled Mode, and Automatic Update Requests.

 Operation flow